gbabichev/Screen-Snip/README.md

 </div>

 ## Work in Progress
+- Hotkeys for tools
+- Global system hotkey for screenshots.

+### Completed
 - <del>Undo & Redo
 - <del>Add Text fields with font colors, sizes, and background fill.
    - Click onto text area to adjust it.
 Not spwan new text boxes.